 Vipassana can be translated as “Special Insight,” a clear awareness of exactly what is happening as it happens.
 Samatha can be translated as “concentration” or “calm abiding.”
 It is a state in which the mind is brought to rest, focused only on one item and not allowed to wander.
 When this is done, a deep calm pervades body and mind, a state of tranquility which must be experienced to be understood.

 Here at La Casa De Loto we teach you both techniques and also support our guests individually on request.
 When we practice this way, judgements begin to fall away and we learn how to break out of our mental prison, and find relief in the nature of the mind - an uncontrived, natural, spontaneous flow of pure awareness - our innate buddha-nature.

 Hatha yoga can be translated as “sun” (ha) and “moon” (tha), and "union" (yoga), the practice of finding union through balance.
 Hatha mostly is composed of various ancient physical exercises which combine teachings related to asanas (postures) and pranayama (breathing exercises) in order to bring our mind and body into union.
 These practices support and prepare us for deeper spiritual practices such as meditation.

 At La Casa de Loto the focus in our yoga classes is on proper alignment like it was taught by B.K.S.
 Iyengar, and on the breath, trying to create a flow of energy to help release mental and physical blockages and pains.
 All our classes are taught by Maria Mercedes Lopez.
 She lives, studies and practices Yoga for more than 30 years, and lived as a nun in a buddhist Temple in Thailand for over a year.
-She is a real Yogi who will teach you authentic yoga.
+A true Yogi who teaches authentic yoga.